Starting a Private Dietitian Practice: The Complete Guide 2026

 Professional liability insurance

 Professional liability insurance is strongly recommended and required by most referral networks.
-Cost: €150-350/year depending on coverage.
+Compare several offers to find the best coverage for your practice.

 Separate business bank account